ECA Music Program

 • Students who miss lessons due to illness or unexpected family incidents that would be considered “excused” absences will make up those lessons with the teacher as the teacher’s schedule permits.

-• Make-up lessons will be given only at times and dates within the teacher’s normal teaching schedule or can be arranged at any mutually agreeable time.
-Some teachers may opt to teach make-up lessons on Saturdays.
+• Make-up lessons will be given only at times and dates within the teacher’s normal teaching schedule or arranged at any mutually agreeable time.

 Lesson Times and Availability

-• Students are not removed from lessons during the math hour.
+• Students are not removed from lessons during a math hour.

 • Students may only be removed from class during reading if they are receiving an A or B average in class.